RS-Eagle/eagleanimation/README.md

 - ### Configuration:
 Customize the animation by passing an options object to the waveSplitInit function.

+#### For Exmaple:-
     animation.waveSplitInit({
         repeat: false,        // Boolean indicating whether the animation should repeat.
         inAni: "topFade",     // Name of the desired animation effect.
         baseColor: "rgb(18, 180, 23)", // Base color of the text.
         inColor: "white",     // Color of the incoming animation.
         inDir: "left",        // Direction of the incoming animation.
         outDir: "right",      // Direction of the outgoing animation.
         pauseTime: 1,         // Pause time between animations (in seconds).
         aniSpeed: 100         // Speed of the animation.
     });

 | Keyword  | Description |